Helping millions of people navigate the world of technology.

 4. LG 27UK850-W 4K monitor

-The LG 27UK850-W 4K monitor is perfect for creatives who want an all-rounder monitor to suit the color correction, USB C compatbility, and also work well with games.
-This 4K monitor is compatible with HDR 10 and covers 99% of the sRGB color gamut, allowing you to color correct your photos and videos.
+The LG 27UK850-W 4K monitor is perfect for creatives who want an all-rounder monitor for color correction, USB-C compatibility, and casual gaming.
+This 4K monitor is compatible with HDR 10 and covers 99% of the sRGB color gamut, allowing you to color-correct your photos and videos.
+It allows passthrough charging.

 • Resolution: 3840 x 2160 (32-inch) | Panel: IPS | Refresh Rate: 60Hz